 This is a full time position for 40 hours per week.
 The post is based at Lincolnshire Police Headquarters, Nettleham.
 The benefits of working from this location include; free car parking and 24 hours use of a free gym.

-The successful candidate with be required to carry out a full range of duties expected of a skilled motor vehicle and auto electrical technician, sustaining a high standard of workmanship on a varied vehicle fleet including cars and vans from numerous vehicle manufacturers, providing a cost effective, high quality and reliable vehicle fleet ensuring both officer and vehicle safety throughout.
+The successful candidate will be required to carry out a full range of duties expected of a skilled motor vehicle technician, sustaining a high standard of workmanshio on a varies vehicle fleet including cars and vans from numerous vehicle manufacturers, providing a cost effective, high quality and reliable vehicle fleet ensuring both officer and vehicle safety throughout.

 - Carry out preventative maintenance, service and repair tasks on multi manufacturers vehicles and plant to police standards at police workshops and on site as directed by the Senior Motor Vehicle Technician

-- Commissioning and fitting out of vehicles including the installation of various electrical / electronic systems and a wide range of accessories to multi manufacturers police fleet vehicles at workshop locations at HQ or on site
+- Commissioning and fitting out of vehicles including a wide range of accessories to multi manufacturers police fleet vehicles at workshop locations at HQ or on site

 - Carry out decommissioning of vehicles ensuring police specialist equipment is removed in a non-destructive manner for re-use on new vehicles wherever possible